chantalgenoud/munich72-collection/README.md

 This is a online-collection of the Summer Olympics 1972 in Munich.
 Made by Lu Meili and Chantal Genoud.
 It was made by pair coding, so all code was made together.
+All the requested links.

 As arranged there is no SASS (member, login) for this project.